wovo/godafoss-c-/readme.md

-For the brave who want to explore what is there: attic - old stuff, do not look here book - nothing usefull here yet demo - demos of library features externals - external stuff used by godafoss, for now only my torsor library - here is the library itself
+For the brave who want to explore what is there: attic - old stuff, do not look here book - nothing useful here yet demo - demos of library features externals - external stuff used by godafoss, for now only my torsor library - here is the library itself